If you have purchased Azure in Open credits from a reseller, please select from the following redemption options to use your Azure services.

 The management portal is used to configure and use Azure services.
 The usage and billing portal is used to track Azure subscriptions to view usage, consumption and balance information.
 This is also where you can update account details.
 The preview portal combines this information and can be used interchangeably with the other portals.
 Access all three at http://azure.microsoft.com/account/.

-Customers use the Azure management portal to handle the administration of domains, end users, subscriptions, and co-administrators.
+Customers use the Microsoft Azure classic portal to handle the administration of domains, end users, subscriptions, and co-administrators.
 Customers can also elect to have a Microsoft partner manage their account on their behalf, or manage it with a partner.

 Customers who created an Azure account prior to July 14, 2014 under any offer type (including Azure trials and Office365) should create a new Azure account using a different email address to create an Azure in Open subscription.